mnill/everscale-for-solidity-dev/docs/distributed_programming.md

   uint128 public balance;

   constructor() public {
-    //We check that the public key has been established require(tvm.pubkey() != 0, TokenWalletContractErrors.error_tvm_pubkey_not_set);
+    //We check that the public key has been set require(tvm.pubkey() != 0, TokenWalletContractErrors.error_tvm_pubkey_not_set);
     tvm.accept();
   }